 f.
 Are reported during the term of this Contract.

-2. This Contract covers individual freestanding or attached office suites that are less than 5,000 square feet.
-Offices equal to or greater than 5,000 square feet are covered if the applicable fee is paid and coverage is accepted by Guardian.
-This Contract covers owned or rented commercial property, not residences used for conducting business.
+2. This Contract covers individual freestanding or attached office suites that are less than 3,000 square feet.
+Offices equal to or greater than 3,000 square feet are covered if the applicable fee is paid and coverage is accepted by Guardian.
+This Contract covers owned or rented commercial property used for conducting business.

 3. This Contract only covers systems and components that were installed on the premises as of the Contract effective date.
 To be covered by this Contract, systems or appliances that were installed after the effective date must be registered with Guardian and applicable fees paid.
 Used items installed after the effective date are not covered by this Contract unless they were purchased from a reputable retailer and accepted by Guardian.
 Reputable is defined as a licensed, bonded and insured service contractor in good standing with the state registrar of contractors, and state corporation commission.